docksal/docksal/docs/project-setup.md

 ---------------------
 ```

-Notice it displays the virtual host name it will use, which is based on your
+Note that it displays the virtual host name it will use, which is based on your
 project's directory name, and it displays the MySQL user name and password if
 you need to setup a database.

-It also displays the setup for the three Docker containers it will use; cli, db, and web.

 ## Customizing a configuration

-If you need to customize your project's Docksal setup, there is a command to
-build the initial configuration files.
+If you need to customize your Docksal setup, there is a command to build the initial configuration files.

 `fin config generate`

-This will save the configuration to two files in the projects `.docksal` directory.
+This will save the default dynamic configuration to files in the `.docksal` directory.

-- `docksal.env` - this is for environment specific configuration, like setting the document root
+- `docksal.yml` is for Docker specific configuration, like adding or removing services.
-or hostname.
-- `docksal.yml` - this is for Docker specific configuration, like adding or removing services.
+- `docksal.env` is for environment specific configuration, like setting the document root or hostname.

 ## Automate the initialization process